 Financial dependency determines how compensation is distributed.
 Those who were financially dependent on the deceased, such as minor children, non-working spouses, or elderly parents, typically receive larger portions of any settlement or verdict.

-How Hard Is It to Prove Wrongful Death in Binghamton?
+How Do You Prove a Wrongful Death Case in Binghamton?

 Proving a wrongful death case requires establishing four key elements, just like any personal injury claim: